gavinln/selenium_grid/README.md

     cd /vagrant/docker/selenium
     ```

-4. Get the base Docker image
+4. Pull the latest Selenium images

     ```bash
-    sudo docker pull ubuntu:14.04
-    ```

-5. Pull the latest Selenium images

-    ```bash
     sudo fig pull
     ```

-6. Change to the Python driver program directory
+5. Change to the Python driver program directory

     ```bash
     cd /vagrant/python
     ```

-7. Start the Selenium hub & node
+6. Start the Selenium grid (hub & node)

     ```bash
-    fab start_hub_node
+    fab grid_start
     ```

+7. Open VNC to 192.168.33.10:5900 (password: secret)

+8. Open the browser to http://192.168.33.10:4444/grid/console

-8. Run the Selenium test (takes about 5 seconds)
+9. Run the Selenium test (takes about 5 seconds).
+Refresh the browser in step
+   8 to see the available webdriver being used when the test is run.

     ```bash
     fab run_test
     ```

-9. Stop the Selenium hub & node
+10. Stop the Selenium grid (hub & node)

     ```bash
-    fab stop_hub_node
+    fab grid_stop
     ```

-10. Type `exit` to quit the virtual machine

-11. To halt the VM type (fast to startup after a halt command)
+11. Start Selenium standalone instance

+    ```bash
+    fab standalone_start
     ```

+12. Open the browser to http://192.168.33.10:4444/wd/hub

+13. Run the Selenium test (takes about 5 seconds).
+Click the "Refresh sessions"
+button to see the sessions started.

+    ```bash
+    fab run_test
+    ```

+14. Stop the Selenium standalone instance

+    ```bash
+    fab standalone_stop
+    ```

+15. Type `exit` to quit the virtual machine

+16. To halt the VM type (fast to startup after a halt command)

+    ```
     vagrant halt
     ```

-12. To destroy the VM (slow to create VM after a destroy command)
+17. To destroy the VM (slow to create VM after a destroy command)

     ```
     vagrant destroy